-- 33. The President is articulating a few core points: - a.
-Business interruption is a common type of insurance.
+- 32. The President is articulating a few core points: - a.
+Business interruption is a common type of insurance. - b.

-- b.
 Businesses pay in premiums for this coverage and should reasonably expect they'll receive the benefit of the coverage. - c.
-The COVID-19 pandemic should be covered unless there is a specific exclusion for "pandemics." - d.
-If insurers deny business loss coverage due to the COVID-19 pandemic, they would be acting in bad faith. - 34.
-The Government Authority Orders and proclamations, as they relate to the closure of all "non-life- sustaining businesses," evidence an awareness on the part of both state and local governments that COVID-19 causes damage to property.
-This is particularly true for businesses such as Plaintiffs, where customer or client interaction and personal contact results in a heightened risk of the property becoming contaminated.
+The COVID-19 pandemic should be covered unless there is a specific exclusion for pandemics. - d.
+If insurers deny business loss coverage due to the COVID-19 pandemic, they would be acting in bad faith.

+33. The Civil Authority Orders and proclamations referenced herein, as they relate to the closure of all "non-life- sustaining businesses," evidence an awareness on the part of both state and local governments that COVID-19 causes damage to property.
+This is particularly true for businesses such as Plaintiff's, where customer or client interaction and personal contact results in a heightened risk of the property becoming contaminated.

 IV.
-Impact on Plaintiff
+Impact on Plaintiffs

-- 35. As a result of the Civil Authority Orders referenced herein, Plaintiff was required to shut its doors and cease operation of its medical practice. - 36.
-Plaintiff's business losses occurred when the State of Maryland issued its March 23, 2020 Order, directing all "non-essential" businesses to cease operations at physical locations and prohibiting the gatherings of "non-essential" individuals. - 37.
-Prior to March 23, 2020, Plaintiffs' practice was open.
-Plaintiff's practice is not a closed environment, and people staff, customers, community members, and others constantly cycle in and out of the practice.
-Accordingly, there is an ever-present risk that the Insured Property are contaminated and would continue to be contaminated.
+34. As a result of the Civil Authority Orders referenced herein, Plaintiffs were required to shut their doors and cease operation of their Pilates schools and stores.

+35. Plaintiffs' business losses occurred when the State of California issued its March 16, 2020 Shelter In Place Order, directing all "non-essential" businesses to cease operations at physical locations and prohibiting the gatherings of "non-essential" individuals.

+36. Prior to March 16, 2020, Plaintiffs were open.
+Plaintiffs' schools and stores are not a closed environment, people - staff, customers, community members, and others - constantly cycle in and out of the schools and stores.
+Accordingly, there is an ever-present risk that the Insured Properties are contaminated and would continue to be contaminated.

-- 38. Businesses like Plaintiff's medical practice is also more susceptible to being or becoming contaminated, as both respiratory droplets and fomites are more likely to be retained on the Insured Property and remain viable for far longer. - 39.
-Plaintiff's business is also highly susceptible to rapid person-to-property transmission of the COVID-19 virus, and vice-versa, because the service nature of the business places staff and customers in close proximity to business property and to one another and because the nature of the school's activities results in high level of respiratory droplets and fomites being released into the business property's air . - 40.
-The virus is physically impacting Plaintiff.
-Any effort by Defendants to deny the reality that the virus has caused Plaintiff physical losses and damage would constitute a false and potentially fraudulent misrepresentation that could endanger the Plaintiff and the public. - 41.
-A declaratory judgment determining that the coverage provided under the Policy exists and is necessary so as to prevent the Plaintiff from being left without bargained-for insurance coverage required to ensure the survival of the medical practice during and after the shutdown of the business caused by the Civil Authority Orders.
-As a result of these Orders, Plaintiff has incurred, and continues to incur, among other things, a substantial loss of business income and additional expenses, which losses are covered under the terms of the Policy.
+37. Businesses like the Plaintiffs' Pilates schools and stores are also more susceptible to being or becoming contaminated, as both respiratory droplets and fomites are more likely to be retained on the Insured Properties and remain viable for far longer as compared to a facility with open-air ventilation.

+38. Plaintiffs' businesses are also highly susceptible to rapid person-to-property transmission of the COVID-19 virus, and vice-versa, because the service nature of the business places staff and customers in close proximity to business property and to one another, and because the nature of the activities taking place at the schools and shops, results in high levels of respiratory droplets and fomites being released into the business property's air .

+39. The COVID-19 virus is physically impacting Plaintiffs.
+Any effort by the Defendants to deny the reality that the COVID-19 virus has caused Plaintiffs physical loss and damage would constitute a false and potentially fraudulent misrepresentation that could endanger Plaintiffs and the public.

+40. A declaratory judgment determining that the coverage provided under the Policy exists and is necessary so as to prevent the Plaintiffs from being left without vargained-for insurance coverage required to ensure the survival of their Pilates schools and stores during and after the shutdown caused by the Civil Authority Orders.
+As a result of these Orders, Plaintiffs have incurred, and continues to incur, among other things, a substantial loss of business income and additional expenses, which losses are covered under the terms of the Policy.